AA-Hamza/portainer-config-deploy/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

-# Portainer Stack Deploy
+# Portainer Config Deploy

-Portainer-stack-deploy is a GitHub Action for deploying a newly updated stack to a Portainer v2 instance.
-This action is useful when you have a continuous deployment pipeline.
-The action itself is inspired by how you deploy a task definition to Amazon ECS.
+Portainer-config -deploy is a GitHub Action for deploying a newly updated config to portainer, if the config already exists it takes a backup then creates a new one

 **Currently works on Portainer API v2.**